 - When the garlic is soft and golden brown remove it from the pan and drain and reserve the oil.

 - Add one tablespoon of the oil back into the pan over high heat.
 Once the oil is hot, place the chicken in the pan in a single layer (if the pan isn’t big enough for all of it in a single layer, do a second batch) and let cook for 3-4 minutes.
 Flip the chicken over and let cook an additional minute, then stir in the pressed garlic (5 cloves) and cook while continuously stirring for 1-2 more minutes.

-- Remove the chicken from the pan and toss with the pan and toss with the parsley.
+- Remove the chicken from the pan, add garlic cloves back in, and toss with the parsley.
 Serve immediately.

 (Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.)